seandstewart/bardly/pending/romances/cymbeline/uncut.md

 **ARVIRAGUS**
 If it be sin to say so, I yoke me
-In my good brother’s fault: I know not why
+In my good brother's fault: I know not why
 I love this youth; and I have heard you say,
-Love’s reason’s without reason: the bier at door,
+Love's reason's without reason: the bier at door,
-And a demand who is’t shall die, I’d say
+And a demand who is't shall die, I'd say
-‘My father, not this youth.’
+'My father, not this youth.'

 **BELARIUS**
 *\[Aside]*